WeSHAPE Project

 ” Please include Female Community Health Voluteers (FCHVs) and the members of Health Facility Operation and Management Committee (HFOMC) to explore the ground issues so that we can bring them to the policy dialogues”, suggested the chief of the health section.

-“Please also corodinate with the environment section of the metropolis as this project is related to the climate change”, said the deputy mayor.
+“Please also coordinate with the environment section of the metropolis as this project is related to the climate change”, said the deputy mayor.

 Stakeholder Analysis Meeting in Panchpokhari Thangpal RM